automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Dicraeosaurus.md

 # Dicraeosaurus
-## Description: A medium-sized, spiny-necked sauropod.
+## A medium-sized, spiny-necked sauropod.